Sussex Guide:

 Worthing’s pier was the thirteenth to be built in England at a cost of £6,500.
 It was officially opened in April 1862.

-It is one of four Victorian piers on the Sussex coast and just 6 miles from Steyning
+It is one of four Victorian piers on the Sussex coast which have won the ‘UK Pier of the Year’ award and is just 6 miles from Steyning

-I am especially familiar with this pier, as I was born and grew up in Worthing.
+I was born and grew up in Worthing and love this pier!

 Stroll on a pier